-The total number of participants and beneficiaries covered by the Plan on the valuation date was 3,617.
-Of this number, 1,814 were current employees, 968 were retired and receiving benefits, 614 were retired or separated from service and have a right to future benefits, and 221 were beneficiaries of deceased participants who are receiving or are entitled to receive benefits.
+The total number of participants in the Plan as of the Plan's valuation date is 3,886.
+Of this number, 1,963 were active participants, 1,060 were retired or separated from service and receiving benefits, and 585 were retired or separated from service and entitled to future benefits, and 278 were beneficiaries of deceased participants who are receiving or are entitled to receive benefits.